nroduit/nroduit.github.io/content/basics/customize/build-plugins.en.md

 See the [Weasis Architecture](../../architecture) to understand the plug-in hierarchy.
 {{% /notice %}}

 ### Build plug-ins from Maven archetype

-1. From the root directory of an archetype execute: mvn install
+1. From the folder Weasis/archetype execute: mvn install
 2. Generate a sample project by executing the following command: mvn archetype:generate -DarchetypeCatalog=local
 3. Select the archetype:
     - weasis-plugin-base-viewer-archetype (example of a toolbar and a tool for the non DICOM viewer)
     - weasis-plugin-dicom-viewer-archetype (example of a toolbar and a tool for the DICOM viewer)

 {{% notice note %}}
-From Eclipse: File > New > Maven Project and Search for weasis archetype in catalog filter.
+From Eclipse: File > New > Maven Project and Search for weasis archetype in catalog filter.<br>
+From Intellij: File > New Project > Maven, check "Create from archetype" and select a Weasis archetype
+{{% /notice %}}

+{{% notice tip %}}
+In the pom.xml of the new plug-in, the tag \<relativePath> must be adapted to your relative path of Weasis sources.<br> The default value is \<relativePath>../Weasis/weasis-parent/pom.xml\</relativePath>
 {{% /notice %}}

 ### Install plug-ins